Herpior/dod-client-scala/README.txt

 if no shortcuts work, press tab, it should help maybe

-shirinking the drawing area should reduce lag if it is noticeable making layers that you don't need invisible should also reduce lag
+shirinking the drawing area should reduce lag if it is noticeable turning invisible the layers that you don't need visible at the moment should also reduce lag.
+They should, however, be made visible again if you wish to post them.

 doodle saves a backup 20 seconds after the last stroke and when closing the window using automatic login will not save your password or username anywhere (just the cookie)